Understanding How Non-Emergency Transport Works

 The broker takes several actions in a bid to facilitate a hitch-free journey.
 One such move is finding out whether a client would require medical equipment like wheelchairs or stretchers that would enable them to board and disembark from the conveying vehicle quickly.
 If there’s a need for such equipment, the broker makes provision for them.

 The present locations of drivers and the timing of their trips are also monitored to enable planning and matching of requests.
 In addition, the broker is responsible for costing trips and communicating prices to clients.
-When the broker concludes all necessary assessments, a trip is registered, and a transporter contacted.
+When the broker concludes all necessary assessments, a trip is registered, and the transporter is contacted.

 In cases where delays in arrival or departure time by transporters occur, patients may be at risk of missing their medical appointments and be forced to reschedule.
 For some clients, the implications of canceled appointments arising from delays may be critical.